Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 ### Wine Delivery

 After restoring the Martikovs to their rightful positions, the characters might ask them to deliver wine to the Blue Water Inn (chapter 5, area N2), the Vistani in the camp outside Vallaki (chapter 5, area N9), or the burgomaster of Krezk (chapter 8, area S2).
 A grateful Davian sets his sons to the task immediately.
 Adrian Martikov brings the three remaining wine barrels up from the cellar and sets them on the wagon while Elvir Martikov secures the horses.
 Adrian and Elvir make the delivery themselves, but they welcome the party's escort.
-If the characters don't volunteer for guard duty, [[/5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md|Davian Martikov]] suggests they go along with the wine wagon to ensure its safety.
+If the characters don't volunteer for guard duty, [[5.
+Mechanics\Bestiary\Npc\Davian Martikov (COS).md|Davian Martikov]] suggests they go along with the wine wagon to ensure its safety.

 If the characters escort the wagon, check for a random encounter once for each mile traveled.
-The wagon is also watched over by two [[/5.
-Mechanics/Bestiary/Beast/Swarm Of Ravens.md|swarms of ravens]] that swoop down to attack anything that threatens the wagon or the characters.
+The wagon is also watched over by two [[5.
+Mechanics\Bestiary\Beast\Swarm Of Ravens.md|swarms of ravens]] that swoop down to attack anything that threatens the wagon or the characters.

 #### Development